Sign-up for Our Newsletter!

 rebuilding after divorce

-Step 2: Figure out your starting point
+Step 2: Know your starting point

 Once you've evaluated your starting point, you'll be able to see areas that need improvement.
 If the issues aren't clear, start by asking yourself the following questions: